 Connor Boyack has created The Tuttle Twins books, an outstanding series of eight books that teaches important concepts about economics, government, and personal responsibility through child-friendly stories.
 Boyack has taken important ideas from well-known books and authors and translated them into a very appealing format.

-Boyack says the target audience is ages five through ten, athough he acknowledges that teenagers have found the books interesting as well.
+Boyack says the target audience is ages five through ten, although he acknowledges that teenagers have found the books interesting as well.
 While these books are great to read aloud with the family, nine- and ten-year-old children should be able to read them on their own.